Updated November 29, 2023

 So you're thinking of moving to Dallas.
-You're in good company—in 2017, Dallas was the fastest growing city in the US, with approximately 300,000 US citizens packing up their bags and heading to the Big D. In 2017, Dallas also had the second highest rate of job growth just after Atlanta.
-The city is booming in all sorts of ways right now, with an active downtown revitalization and an explosion of all types of cultural activities—microbreweries, film festivals, and more.
+You're in good company—Dallas is the fastest-growing city in the US, with a population of over 1.2 million. .Dallas is one of the top ten U.S cities with the most employment growth. .
+The city is booming in all sorts of ways right now, with active downtown revitalization and an explosion of all types of cultural activities—microbreweries, film festivals, and more.

 So yeah, we get it.
 Moving to Dallas may be a great decision for you.
 But you probably have lots of questions, right?
 What'll it cost to live there?
 What kind of jobs can I find in Dallas?
 Where should I live?
-Is there really anything to do in Dallas besides go to the rodeo?
+Is there really anything to do in Dallas besides going to the rodeo?
 The list goes on.

-Dallas could be the coolest city in the world, but if you can’t swing it financially, there is no point considering the move.
+Dallas could be the coolest city in the world, but if you can’t swing it financially, there is no point in considering the move.
 While living in Dallas is more expensive than living in other parts of the United States... it’s not San Francisco expensive.
 If you shop around hard enough, you will find a nice place you can afford.

 Healthcare is also quite big in the Dallas area, with both Texas Health Resources, Inc. and the Baylor Healthcare System making up a large share of the employment scene.

 Even if you aren’t looking to start your own business, the career opportunities in Dallas are growing.

 If you’re still reading, it means you might be interested in making the jump to Dallas—we’ve put together a short list of the best places to live in Dallas, Texas.
 If you pay the city an exploratory visit, be sure to wander around these neighborhoods—one might just feel like home.

 Wondering where's the best place in Dallas to park a family?
 Read out guide to the best neighborhoods for families in Dallas.